AoDev/kaiku-music-player/README.md

 Currently the app must be built on your computer.
 Have a look at "Creating a release" in Contributing section.

+## Current status

+I just open sourced it.
+It works pretty well in general but has a few bugs and limitations that I want to fix first before considering it to be OK.

+- I only tested and developed it for OSX.
+I don't focus on other platforms for now.

+### Recommendations and limitations

+- Although you can add multiple folders to scan, better scan a unique folder.
+- When you scan, the current library will be emptied and replaced.
+  (The library needs a rewrite and a different strategy to be more robust and flexible).
+- After OSX gets into sleep, sometimes the player will play a song twice at the same time when you play again.
+You need to restart the player.

 ## Contributing

 Do you want to help? :)